coveo/ui-kit/packages/atomic-react/README.md

 }
 ```

-In the above example, you can see that of the time of this writing:
+In the above example, you can see that, as of the time of this writing:

 - The current latest version of `@coveo/atomic-react` is `2.1.35`.
 - The current latest version is using `@coveo/atomic` at version `2.19.16`.